asomers/mio-aio/README.md

 # mio-aio

-A library for integration file I/O with [mio], using POSIX AIO and kqueue.
+A library for integrating file I/O with [mio], using POSIX AIO and kqueue.
 File I/O can be seamlessly mixed with network I/O and timers in the same event loop.

 [mio]: https://github.com/carllerche/mio